Romy Gonzalez Player Props: White Sox vs. Tigers

 Romy Gonzalez At The Plate

-- Gonzalez is batting .196 with two doubles, two triples and a walk.
+- Gonzalez has three doubles, two triples, three home runs and a walk while hitting .211.

+- This year, Gonzalez has posted at least one hit in 12 of 26 games (46.2%), and had multiple hits twice.

-- Gonzalez has picked up a hit in nine games this season (40.9%), including one multi-hit game.
+- In 30.8% of his games this year, Gonzalez has had at least one RBI.
+He's picked up more than one in 15.4%.

-- In 22 games played this year, he has not gone deep.
+- In six of 26 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.